Stanford · SLAC · ATLAS @ CERN

 Kenny (Haoyi) Jia

-Physics Ph.D. student building interpretable, ultra-fast machine learning to find new physics at the Energy Frontier.
+Physics Ph.D. candidate building interpretable, ultra-fast machine learning to spot new physics at the world's largest particle collider.

 ✦ move your cursor